 One of the oldest flat roofing systems is the build-up roof (BUR).
 Rather than having a low-pitched roof with shingles, built-up roofs use several layers of roofing felt with asphalt added to them and embedded in bitumen.
 The bitumen-soaked felt will blend with hot-applied coal tar pitch or asphalt to create a thick roof membrane with several repeated and overlapping layers.

-Crushed stone granules will typically be added to the top layer of tar to protect the BUR from inclement weather and the sun’s UV rays.
+Typically, we add crushed stone granules to the top layer of tar to shield the BUR from inclement weather and the sun’s UV rays.

 Contact an Austin Flat Roof Repair and Service Professional

-To ensure that your flat roof system withstands the test of time and the intense Austin weather, make sure your roof is properly installed and routinely inspected and maintained.
-Not every roofing company has the skills and materials to do the job right.
+Ensure your flat roof system withstands Austin’s intense weather and the test of time by properly installing it and conducting routine inspections and maintenance.
+Not every roofing company has the right skills and materials to do the job.

-Call us or reach out to us online today for an inspection and estimate.
+Call us or contact us online today for an inspection and estimate.

 Frequently Asked Questions